-If you become concerned for the welfare of a person who is travelling overseas here are some initial steps you can take:
+If you are concerned for the welfare of a person who is travelling overseas here are some initial steps you can take:

 - Attempt to phone, text, email or mail the person and their travelling companions.

-- Establish contact with family and friends to ascertain if others may have heard from or had contact with the missing person.
+- Contact family and friends to find out if others may have heard from or had contact with the missing person.

-- Check social media sites for information and recent updates.
+- Check social media sites, blogs, online travel diaries etc. for information and recent updates.

 - Find out from the families of travelling companions if they have heard from their loved ones.

 - Contact their financial institution(s) (if authorised) to check details of their latest credit/debit card transactions.

 - Contact the missing person's last known address or employer for information about their possible movements.

 - Contact their travel agent or airline (if authorised) to seek details of their travel arrangements.

 - Contact their mobile phone provider to find information on any calls they may have made.